-GRE and the GMAT are standardised tests required for admissions to international and national business schools.
-For a long period, GMAT was considered the best means to test your academic readiness for an MBA program.
+GRE and the GMAT are standardized tests required for admissions to national and international business schools.
+For a long period, the GMAT was considered the best means to test your academic readiness for an MBA program.
 However, the acceptance of GRE scores for MBA admissions has recently seen a rise too.
 The information available regarding the GRE scores for business schools is still limited.
 Hence, most business schools use the GRE to GMAT score conversion method to compare the scores of all applicants.

-Let us have a look at how the business schools do that.
+Let us have a look at how the business schools do the GMAT GRE Conversion.